rtbo/dopamine-web/packages/server/ReadMe.md

 ```
 POST    /v1/login
 ```
 Get access-token.
-Create a new user if e-mail not known.
+Create a new user in the DB if e-mail not known.
-Must be called with the following data in JSON form:
+Request body:
 ```json
 {
     "provider": "github",